 Professional and Community Involvement

 Ms. Hodge is a member of the firm’s Pro Bono Committee and has served as a member of the firm’s Hiring Committee.
 In addition to her work with the Lawyers Clearinghouse, Ms. Hodge also represents the best interests of children in care and protection cases as a certified Court Appointed Special Advocate (CASA).
 Ms. Hodge recently served as the President of the Lawyers Clearinghouse Board of Directors and as the Interim President of the Boston CASA Board of Directors.
-Ms. Hodge has spent significant time volunteering with the Citizen Schools program, leading legal apprenticeship sessions with local middle school students.
-She was selected for the 2012-2013 Boston Bar Association Public Interest Leadership Program, and served for several years on the BBA Reentry Committee coordinating the reentry education program established by the 2012-2013 PILP class.
-Ms. Hodge served on the BBA Criminal Law Steering Committee for three years, and was appointed to the BBA’s Death Penalty Working Group, which conducted research and made recommendations regarding the BBA’s position on the death penalty in federal cases.
+Ms. Hodge was selected for the 2012-2013 Boston Bar Association Public Interest Leadership Program, and served for several years on the BBA Reentry Committee coordinating the reentry education program established by the 2012-2013 PILP class.
+She has served on the BBA Criminal Law Steering Committee for three years, and was appointed to the BBA’s Death Penalty Working Group, which conducted research and made recommendations regarding the BBA’s position on the death penalty in federal cases.
 Ms. Hodge has served on the BBA’s Annual Meeting Steering Committee, and she has for a number of years participated in the Law Day in the Schools Program and was featured in a story about the program on WBUR.
 Outside of the office, Ms. Hodge has run the Boston Marathon with the Dana-Farber Marathon Challenge team for eight years, and she also volunteers with Christmas in the City, a non-profit organization that hosts an annual event for and provides ongoing assistance to families living in homeless shelters.

 Education & Credentials